ignadv1986/NGS-From-Bench-to-Bioinformatics/02_Mapping_&_Alignment/03_post-alignment_processing.md

 While ppike-in DNA is present from the initial stages of the protocol and undergoes the same PCR amplification as the target library, it is typically absent from TapeStation or Bioanalyzer traces.
 This is due to two main reasons:

 - **Concentration:** To prevent the spike-in from dominating sequencing depth, it is added at a concentration designed to constitute only 1–5% of the final library.
-- **Distribution:** Especifically for CUT&RUN, unlike the target DNA, which is cleaved at specific intervals by tethered MNase to form distinct peaks, spike-in DNA undergoes non-specific, random cleavage.
+- **Distribution:** Specifically for CUT&RUN, unlike the target DNA, which is cleaved at specific intervals by tethered MNase to form distinct peaks, spike-in DNA undergoes non-specific, random cleavage.
 This results in a broad, low-molarity smear that falls below the limit of fluorescent detection.

 If a spike-in signal is visible on the TapeStation, the spike-in-to-target ratio is too high.
 This swamping will necessitate significantly higher sequencing depth to recover sufficient target reads for downstream analysis.